nichodges/sprklst/sparklist-nic.md

 Actual physical Git Push/Pull hardware.
 Maybe a dial with a screen to select the repo, then a lever to push/pull.

 '@lunchcutter' - An instagram account that just posts photos of other peoples lunches.
 Also with a photo of their reaction as you take the photo of their lunch.

+InterceptBox - A menu bar app that you enable when you're on a projector and need to have your inbox visible.
+Switch it on and any new emails get diverted to a folder - rather than to the Inbox for the whole room to see.